-Neill Collins was sacked by Barnsley with one game to go in the season, leaving Martin Devaney in charge of that one, where he led the team to a 1-1 draw with Northampton, cementing their League One playoff position.
+Neill Collins was sacked by Barnsley with one game to go in the season, leaving Martin Devaney in charge of the playoffs.

 Next Barnsley Manager Odds